awesome-scripts/awesome-userscripts/docs/README.md

 ## Compatibility

-Userscripts can be used w/ the following browsers:
+Awesome Userscripts can be used w/ the following browsers:

 <details>
     <summary>Show compatibility table</summary><br>